IRLL/HierarchyCraft/paper.md

 ### PDDLGym

-PDDLGym [@pddlgym] is a framework that automatically constructs Gym environments from Planning Domain Definition Language (PDDL) domains and problems.
-PDDL [@pddl] is a problem specification language for easy comparison of various symbolic planners in the AI planning community.
+PDDLGym [@PDDLgym] is a framework that automatically constructs Gym environments from Planning Domain Definition Language (PDDL) domains and problems.
+PDDL [@PDDL] is a problem specification language for easy comparison of various symbolic planners in the AI planning community.
 PDDLGym offers a compact symbolic language for describing domains, which facilitates the creation of numerous, diverse benchmarks for sequential decision-making.
 However, in PDDLGym, actions space are detailed templates grounded with objects (e.g., $pick(plate)$).
 Building from such detailed templates makes it **difficult to use for creating hierarchical environments** specifically and time-consuming for researchers who are not familiar with PDDL-like languages.
 Moreover, PDDLGym is **only compatible with PDDL1** and does not suppoert `numeric-fluents` introduced in PDDL 2.1 that are required to represent HierarchyCraft environments.

 # Acknowledgements